There are many support services available.

 What can be done to assist people who identify as homeless?

 The City of Melville does not directly provide services to people who identify as homeless.
 Contact is often occasional and ad hoc, with Rangers, Community Safety Service officers, or outdoors staff being most likely to interact with people who are rough sleepers.

 What can be done if someone is camping at my local park?

 In the first instance, the person has to indicate a willingness to seek assistance and to follow through on proposed actions, such as making contact with organisation(s) that provide support.

 What can be done if there is evidence of anti-social or illegal behaviour?

 Please ring our Customer Services Team on 9364 0666 and the information will be passed to our Duty Ranger for investigation.
 After hours, please ring our Community Safety Service on 1300 653 643.

-- any situation where life or serious injury is threatened
+- Life or serious injury is threatened;

 - An immediate threat to people or property exists.